dyakonoff/cuba-validation/README.md

 [customer-edit.xml](orderman/modules/web/src/com/haulmont/dyakonoff/orderman/web/customer/customer-edit.xml)

-or, using CUBA studio UI, which will give exactly the same result:
+or the same could be done from CUBA studio UI:

 ![Figure 9: Standard UI validator](resources/standard_ui_validator.png)

 _**Figure 9:** Standard UI validator_

-A validator class can be assigned to a component not only using a screen XML-descriptor, but also programmatically – by submitting a validator instance into the component’s `addValidator()` method.
+A validator class can be assigned to a component not only using a screen XML-descriptor, but also programmatically which is discussed in the next section.

 [Top](#content)

 ### Setting validator programmatically

-It's also possible to set `Validator` programmatically for a component (in your screen controller, for example), which could be a good option if you need to modify your validation rules on the fly according to some conditions that can be determined only in run-time.
-Here is an example of adding `EmailValidator` programmatically in a screen controller which checks that OrderItem quantity is <= 1000 and if it is not reads the error message string from the current screen `messages.properties` file and throws `ValidationException`:
+It's possible to set `Validator` programmatically for a component (in your screen controller, for example), which could be a good option if you need to modify your validation rules on the fly according to some conditions that can be determined only in run-time.

+Here is an example of adding `EmailValidator` programmatically in a screen controller which checks that OrderItem quantity is <= 1000.
+It reads the error message string from the current screen `messages.properties` file and throws `ValidationException` in case of verification fail:

 ```java
 public class OrderItemEdit extends AbstractEditor<OrderItem> {